Appleby Book 1

-She glared.
+Molly glared.
 “Oh, I see.
 Like you loved me?
-Sounds to me like you’re just seizing a new opportunity.”
+Sounds like you’re just seizing a new opportunity.”

 “Abby’s perfect for me,” he bit out.
-“I’m going places, and I need someone who can keep up with that.”
+“I’m going places, and I need someone who can keep up.”

 “You disgust me.
 Love isn’t a business deal, Brian.
 I may be boring, but I loved you once, and—”

 “Love!
 And did you love me enough to stay with me?
-Leave your precious Barrowdene, your Nan?”
+Enough to leave your precious Barrowdene, your Nan?”

 She stared at him, lost for words.
 Was he right?
-He’d left and she’d wanted him to come back, but why hadn’t she tried harder to be with him?
+He’d left Appleby, and she’d wanted him to come back, but she hadn’t tried harder to be with him.

 His laughter was mocking.
 “I thought not.”